rosshamish/nextbook/design-spec.md

 -----------

 Objective-C on iOS for the prototype.
-Remote server database (SQL probably, have to hit it with API requests from app) for storage of *listings*, *users*, etc.
+Remote server database (SQL probably, have to hit it with API requests from app) for storage of *listings*, *users*, etc. Maybe use [Kumulos](http://www.kumulos.com/) as a database backend - they offer tables in the cloud that you can hit with API calls from iOS.
 [PayPal API](https://developer.paypal.com/docs/classic/lifecycle/apps101/) for transactions (iOS version **or** [REST HTTP](blog.strikeiron.com/bid/63338/Integrate-a-REST-API-into-an-iPhone-App-in-less-than-15-minutes) version, will have to research)
 [Firebase](https://www.firebase.com/docs/security/simple-login-ios-email-password.html) for authentication
 Some kind of chat functionality for communciating between buyer & seller